How To Boost Cashflow With Late Payment Interest

 Calculating late commercial interest

-In March this year the Bank of England hiked interest rates again to 1%, the fastest rise in a decade!
+In June this year the Bank of England hiked interest rates again to 5%, the highest rise in 27 years!

 If you have a different interest rate agreed in your contract, then this is the interest rate you would be required to charge.